Garllon/ruby-mentorship/lessons/4-practise.md

 milk, eggs, sausage, juice, cheese, Lightsaber, TIE Fighter, ...
 ```

-## Part 1:
+## Going Shopping:

-Imagine you are now in the shop and like to buy all the items on it.
+Imagine you are now in the shop and like to buy all the items on your list.
 At the end we like to have all items from our list in our basket.

 <details>